-Planned use of Proceeds Amount Actual use of Proceeds to December 31, 2021 Amount

-Exploration activities \$10,000 Exploration activities \$5,747
+Planned Use of Proceeds Amount Actual Use of Proceeds Amount Exploration activities \$10,000 Exploration activities \$10,000

-Commitment to spend on \$4,253

-exploration activities

-Total \$10,000

 On December 23, 2021, the Company closed a non-brokered private placement offering whereby gross proceeds of \$30,907,000 were raised by the issuance of 1,471,739 flow-through shares at a price of \$21.00 per share.
-Concurrent with the closing of the private placement, the Company entered into a definitive agreement that granted to Franco-Nevada Corporation a right of first refusal over the sale of a 0.5% NSR over the Eskay Creek project.
+Concurrent with the closing of the private placement, the Company entered into a definitive agreement that granted to Franco-Nevada Corporation a right of first refusal over the sale of a 0.5% NSR royalty over the Eskay Creek project.